phoenixeliot/soundpile/README.md

 ### Phase 3: Persistent Player (~2 days)
 I plan on creating a persistent player view which will remain on the page even when clicking any links, without interrupting playback.
 At this stage the player will have only play and pause functionality.
+I will be using SoundManager2 for audio playback.

 [Details][phase-three]